 The steady climb up the ladder of success began with the hiring of Head Coach Tod Creneti in 2011.
 After a winless first season, Creneti’s teams have gone 59-20, including 11-1 and 11-0 in their back-to-back state title campaigns.

 The emergence of Saint Stephen’s football has clearly created a new sense of excitement on campus.
 Friday game nights have become prime-time events, thanks to the high-powered Falcons and the opening of the state-of-the-art Moore Athletic Complex in 2013.

-Despite its brief football history, Saint Stephen’s has also had great success finding opportunities for its student-athletes at the collegiate level.
-Four of last season’s seniors will play in college and, in the previous four seasons, at least one Falcon moved on to a NCAA Division I FBS or FCS program: Linebacker/tight end Tim Nutter (Furman 2013), linebacker Bradley Beazant (Rice 2014), offensive lineman Wyatt Knopfke (Boston College 2015), and long snapper Jacob Westberry (Fresno State/2016), safety Sydney Brown (Illinois/2018) and running back Chase Brown (Western Michigan/2018).
+Despite its brief football history, Saint Stephen’s has also had great success creating opportunities for its student-athletes at the collegiate level.
+In five of the past seven seasons, at least one Falcon has moved on to a NCAA Division I FBS or FCS program: Linebacker/tight end Tim Nutter (Furman/2013), linebacker Bradley Beazant (Rice/2014), offensive lineman Wyatt Knopfke (Boston College/2015), long snapper Jacob Westberry (Fresno State/2016), safety Sydney Brown (Illinois/2018) and running back Chase Brown (Western Michigan/2018).

 Varsity Football (9th-12th grade)

 Football is FHSAA sanctioned and is a fall season sport.